dennispassway/Tropo-original/README.md

 Tropo-iPhone
 ============

-Tropo is a graduation project which explores the possibilities of gestures and user experience design.
+Tropo is a graduation project that explores the possibilities of gestures and user experience design.

 ## Built with
-* jQuery
 * Socket.io
 * ThreeJS